5G-MAG/Getting-Started/pages/5g-media-streaming/repositories.md

 ---

 ## 5GMS Application Provider: [rt-5gms-application-provider](https://github.com/5G-MAG/rt-5gms-application-provider)

+A 5GMS Application Provider uses the M1 interface of the Application Function to provision the network for media streaming sessions that are operated by that 5GMS Application Provider.
+For downlink media streaming, these sessions may be DASH streaming sessions, progressive download sessions, or any other type of media streaming or distribution (e.g.
+HLS) sessions.

+The 5G-MAG Reference Tools ship with multiple tools to interact with the 5GMS Application Function via the interface at reference point M1.

 * [Information and how to download, build, install and run](https://github.com/5G-MAG/rt-5gms-application-provider#readme)
 * [Releases](https://github.com/5G-MAG/rt-5gms-application-provider/releases)
 * [Projects](https://github.com/5G-MAG/rt-5gms-application-provider/projects?query=is%3Aopen)